Agile Leadership - People Development Magazine

 Agile leaders must be comfortable with change and able to adjust their approach and strategies quickly in response to new challenges and opportunities.

-Agile leaders need to be in tune with their own emotions and those of their team members, fostering an environment of trust, empathy, and understanding.
+Agile leaders must be attuned to their own emotions and those of their team members, cultivating an environment of trust, empathy, and understanding.

 Agile leaders must be skilled communicators, able to clearly articulate their vision, goals, and expectations, while also actively listening to feedback and concerns from team members.